 These are the clear and concise, yet unsubstantiated facts, as to why I believe I was fired.
 After frantically scouring the legal jargon of the employment agreement and non compete I signed on day one, I learned my contract didn’t require my employer to provide any reasoning or details in regard to why they felt a severance of ties was the best path forward.
-I could have issued a request for answers and they would have 10 days to serve me the receipts.
+I could have issued a request for answers and they would have 10 days to serve me the receipts following my exit interview.
 But after I’d calmed down a little I realized reading those details would probably be my official demise.
 If their review process felt abrasive and excruciating, I’m pretty sure reading aloud the details of why I was terminated would have this time ruined me for good.

 I opted not to take that gamble, third times a charm definitely would not have rung true in this case.
 Instead, I’ve had countless conversations with myself since the day I received my official papers of termination, “effective immediately.” *shiver*

 I remember wincing at those last and final words.
 Even though I wasn’t shocked that this was my fate, anticipation didn’t soften the blow.
 My fight or flight instincts kicked in on impact.